-Shaylyn Cochran is an Associate at Cohen Milstein and a member of the firm’s Civil Rights & Employment Litigation practice.
+Shaylyn Cochran is a Partner at Cohen Milstein and a member of the firm’s Civil Rights & Employment Litigation practice.
 Prior to joining Cohen Milstein, Ms. Cochran was a Relman Civil Rights Fellow, litigating federal fair housing and employment discrimination matters.

 Ms. Cochran focuses on employment and civil right class actions involving discrimination claims, including age, gender, race, and/or disability discrimination.

 - Jock, et al. v.
 Sterling Jewelers Inc. (A.A.A.; S.D.N.Y.): Cohen Milstein represents a putative class of more than 69,000 female employees of Sterling Jewelers, one of the nation's largest jewelry chains, in a nationwide Title VII gender discrimination and Equal Pay Act case.
 Plaintiffs claim they were subjected to a pattern of pay and promotions discrimination.